-Depending on the state that you live in, you typically get 90 days to come back and repay your loan plus interest and recover your item that you pawned.
-If you do not pick up your item, the pawn shop is free to sell it in their store or on the internet on sites like eBay or Half.com.
+Depending on the state that you live in, you typically get 90 days to come back and repay your loan plus interest and recover the item that you pawned.
+If you do not pick up your item, the pawnshop is free to sell it in their store or on the internet on sites like eBay or Half.com.

-According to the industry trade group, the National Pawnbrokers Association, pawn shop customers borrow an average of $80 against their items and 80% of the loans are repaid and the collateral is reclaimed by the owner.
+According to the industry trade group, the National Pawnbrokers Association, pawnshop customers borrow an average of $80 against their items, and 80% of the loans are repaid, and the owner reclaims the collateral.

 Peer To Peer Loans With Lending Club Help Skip The Bank

-Lending Club and other peer to peer lending services such as Prosper and Kiva simply provide the forum for borrowers to meet lenders and facilitate the transactions.
-So, if you are in a pinch and need money, you should definitely consider peer to peer lending.
+Lending Club and other peer-to-peer lending services such as Prosper and Kiva provide the forum for borrowers to meet lenders and facilitate the transactions.
+So, if you are in a pinch and need money, you should definitely consider peer-to-peer lending.